jspecify/jspecify/docs/docs/using.md

     objects" to "an array of nullable objects."

 1. Rebuild your project, making changes as needed to correct build errors.
     Build errors can arise from restrictions on placing type-use annotations.
-    For example, if you see an error about an annotation on a "scoping construct," you must change code like `@Nullable Map.Entry<K, V>` to `Map.@Nullable Entry<K, V>`.
+If you see an error about an annotation on a "scoping construct," you must move the annotation to be immediately before the simple type name.
+For example, change code like `@Nullable Map.Entry<K, V>` to `Map.@Nullable Entry<K, V>`.

 1. Optionally,
     [move other annotations to comply with style guidelines](https://google.github.io/styleguide/javaguide.html#s4.8.5-annotations),